Length: 6 km (3.7 miles), terrain flat

 The NYC neighborhood on the lower west side of Manhattan has been inspiring people in wave after wave, with a vibrant literary scene, with writers and poets like Hemingway, Faulkner, Dylan Thomas, T.S.
 Eliot and ee cummings, the beatnik scene in the 1950s, then the folk scene in the 1960s, then the gays starting in the 1970s.

 The area seems to attract free-thinkers and creative outsiders like few other neighborhoods, thanks to nearby New York University, the New University, design schools, music conservatories, you name it.
 People as diverse as Jimi Hendrix and Dustin Hoffman have lived here.
 The neighborhood is brimming with cool shops, restaurants, creative energy, a wonderful mix of history and cutting-edge thinking.
 It has everything an exciting urban lifestyle needs.

 |Typical Greenwich Village scene: corner of Bleeker and Charles|

-The NYC Greenwich Village RouteThis will be a zigzagging trail along the most beautiful and interesting streets (This is the most back-and-forth run I've ever mapped, but I wanted to get as many scenic spots in as possible.
+The NYC Greenwich Village RouteThis will be a zigzagging trail along the Village's most beautiful and interesting streets (Sorry, but this is the most back-and-forth run I've ever mapped, but I wanted to get as many scenic spots in as possible.
 Please put up with my frequent changes in direction!).
 We'll start the run at the heart of the neighborhood, in Washington Square Park.